EricMFink/ProfessionalResponsibility/_outlines/Fees.md

 ##### Rule 1.5(b)

-Rule says “preferably in writing”.
+Rule says “preferably in writing".
 Some jurisdictions mandate written fee agreement

 Fee agreement is (written or oral) contract, subject to rules of contract interpretation.
 See *Telex v.
 Brobeck Phleger*